 Tools for completing more tasks, faster

 Now that we have covered all the other aspects, it’s the moment to look out for tricks that can boost your productivity and performance.
 You want to improve your skills and work better, and technology can help you achieve your goal.
 Here is a list of tools you can use to speed up your daily tasks.
-Your co-workers will think they team up with Flash if you integrate one of the next apps into your working routine.
+Your co-workers will think they will team up with Flash if you integrate one of the next apps into your working routine.

 - Process Street is a tool that helps you generate checklists about recurring projects and tasks you might neglect when caught up with new ones.
 The key to improving your performance is to stay organized and prioritize your tasks.
 To do this you need to eliminate guesswork and ensure you don’t forget any important detail that can affect your work.
 This tool can prove useful even when you work on group projects or as a freelancer.